SELF-Software-Evolution-Lab/AI-Epilepsy/mlAIEp/EEGPaper/Models/README.md

 ## Deep learning models (CNN1, CNN3, DCNN)

 Input for 3 models is a list with linearized EEG data after preprocessing.
-List size is 23058 elemnts corresponding to 5 seconds, 18 channels and 256 sampling frequency + 1 element per channel.
+List size is 23058 elemnts corresponding to 5 seconds, 18 channels and 256 sampling frequency + 1 element per channel (Ceiling in subsampling).

 Code to run detection: